Credit: @bluewatermanor on Instagram

 Credit: @mmishkaa on Instagram

 The River Cafe is the legendary fine dining establishment on the Brooklyn waterfront.
-The Michelin-starred restaurant features outdoor dining on its terrace with a reservations-only, three-course prix-fixe menu (for $105 per person) that features the elevated cooking that has made this a special occasion go-to for 43 years.
+The Michelin-starred restaurant features outdoor dining on its terrace with a reservations-only, three-course prix-fixe menu (for $195 per person) that features the elevated cooking that has made this a special occasion go-to for over 45 years.
 For men, the mandatory suit jacket rule remains in effect!
-The River Cafe, 1 Water St., Brooklyn, 718-522-5200
+1 Water St., Brooklyn, 718-522-5200

 For more dining ideas, visit Where to Eat With a View in New York State.